Submitty/submitty.github.io/_docs/developer/getting_started/project_ideas.md

 1. **Interactive User Interfaces With Vue.js**

    Submitty primarily uses server-side rendering via Twig. jQuery is used extensively throughout the site to add interactivity, but it is insufficient for the most complex pages.
 Instead, we think Vue.js is a better path forward for pages such as the TA grading interface, discussion forum, office hours queue, and rainbow grades customization interface.
-The goal of this project is to build the foundation needed for future development efforts involving the use of Vue.js within Submitty's codebase.
+The goal of this project is to explore how we can add and improve interactivity to specific pages and support future development efforts involving the use of Vue.js within Submitty's codebase.

    _Expected Outcomes_: This project is flexible in both scope and size.
    A successful proposal should include detailed information about the